Things All Anderson Parents Should Know

 MAKE SURE YOU ARE INVOLVED!
 Now is not the time for parents to walk away from their child’s school.
 Your kids and Anderson High School need you more than ever.
 Please join the PTSA and then look on the website and in the Trojan Times for opportunities to lead, serve and/or volunteer.
 You’ll be glad you did!

 BLOCK SCHEDULING – Anderson has A and B Days.
 A Day consists of Periods 1, 2, 3, 4 and B Day is Periods 5, 6, 7, 8.
-The 2017-18 Anderson A/B Calendar can be found on the main page at www.andersononline.org (just to the right of the scrolling pictures).
+The 2021-22 Anderson A/B Calendar can be found on the main page at www.andersononline.org (just look directly below the top picture).

 LATE START DAYS – Check the school calendar in your first day packet for Late Start Days.
 These are held on various Thursdays throughout the year with school starting at 10:00 am.
 Buses do run and adjust to the 10:00 start.
 Late Start Days provide the necessary time for on-going support for teachers, sharing of best practices and built-in time for assessing the effectiveness of program implementation.